 There are plenty of quality apps to keep your little one busy while you help an older child get through things like a tricky math problem.
 Get some tricks up your sleeve and use them.

 7. Fun Activities for Your Toddler

 On some days, you can win the toddler battle with classic crayons and a piece of paper.
-I often sit my toddler down, put arts and crafts offerings in the middle of the table, and then slowly step back.
+I often sit my toddler down, put arts and crafts in the middle of the table, and slowly step back.

 Sometimes it works, and sometimes it doesn’t.

 Your younger child is a unique individual and may enjoy building blocks versus art.
 Experiment to find his favorites.

 Below is a list of possible activities to inspire you.

 Get your tarp ready and throw down some supplies.